 The Guideline indicates that priority will be given to any (new) clinical trial application related to the treatment or prevention of COVID-19 infections.
 For multi-country COVID-19 related trials, the guidance draws attention to the accelerated Voluntary Harmonization Procedure.
-For multi-country COVID-19 related trials, it strongly recommends the accelerated CTR Pilot because a single review by the selected evaluating EC (without possible local EC's) is sufficient.
+For multi-country COVID-19 related trials, the guidance draws attention to the accelerated Voluntary Harmonisation Procedure.
+For national COVID-19 related trials, it strongly recommends the accelerated CTR Pilot because a single review by the selected evaluating EC (without possible local EC's) is sufficient.

 The accessibility of healthcare facilities can be restricted due to COVID19 measures.
 When the participating patient cannot go to the investigator site, home nursing and/or contact via phone may be required.
-Direct shipment of trial medication from sponsor to patient is still rot allow ed in Belgium but the medication can be directly shipped to the trial participant under the responsibility of the principal investigator.
-It is also allow ed to send the shipment from the distributor to the patient provided that all the conditions prescribed in the European and the national guidance are respected.
-The distributor (not the courier service) is not allow ed to work with the details of the clinical trial's participant.
+Direct shipment of trial medication from sponsor to patient is still rot allowed in Belgium but the medication can be directly shipped to the trial participant under the responsibility of the principal investigator.
+It is also allowed to send the shipment from the distributor to the patient provided that all the conditions prescribed in the European and the national guidance are respected.
+The distributor (not the courier service) is not allowed to work with the details of the clinical trial's participant.
 He can only work with the trial number of each participant.
 The trial participant names, address and contact details may never be provided to the sponsor and the distributor.
 The distributor can only have access to the trial participant's trial number to track the shipment and its preparation, storage at the distributor site.